Nunie123/spraoi/readme.md

 My solution was written in Python 3.7.4.
 No libraries need to be imported into the environment.

-`test_get_type` verifies that my solution passes the provided tests.
+`test_get_type.py` verifies that my solution passes the provided tests.